-An employee required to work overtime adjoining his/her regularly scheduled shift shall be entitled to eight (8) clear hours between the end of the overtime work and the start of his/her next regular shift.
+An employee required to work overtime adjoining their regularly scheduled shift shall be entitled to eight (8) clear hours between the end of the overtime work and the start of their next regular shift.
 If eight (8) clear hours are not provided, a premium calculated at overtime rates shall apply to hours worked on the next regular shift.